TreeveWhite/ECM34001-AD-Classifier/src/ad_classifier/postprocessing/README.md

 # Post Processing

-The files within this directory as used as postprocessing once models have been used.
-Specifically, the generation of attention maps to serve as explainable AI visulisations.
+The files within this directory contain the code relating to the generation of attention maps to serve as explainable AI visulisations.

 ## attention_maps.py